Data leak: More than 30,000 LPM Property Management clients' personal data available

 Dixon, who is based in Ireland, said as soon as they discovered the leak on May 10 they contacted the company via its online contact form.
 They never received a reply.

-However, a spokesman for LPM Property Management told the Herald they were not made aware of the unsecured data until June 10, when they were contacted by international technology publication CyberNews.
+However, LPM Property Management spokesman Chris Galloway told the Herald they were not made aware of the unsecured data until June 10, when they were contacted by international technology publication CyberNews.

 Read More